INGV/qml2extendedtext/README.md

 ```
 **Note**: this script can be used either to parse QuakeML file(s) (--qmlin and --qmldir are alternative choices) or to get info from a webservice for a single event based on its unique identifier by the agency (--eventid)

-An header is given in output in all cases at line one of the screen output.
+An header,starting with a "#" is given in output in all cases at line one of the screen output.
 In the case of --qmldir this is a the top of a list of hypocenters.

 ## Quickstart
 ### Docker image